 Ken Goldstein and his father discuss all the changes of the past 75 years to get at the one that mattered most.

 Note: This post first ran on September 30, 2012.
-We are republishing it in honor of Father’s Day 2018.
+We republish it often, because it still holds true.

 We just celebrated my father’s 75th birthday.
 At dinner I asked him to note the most profound change he had seen in his lifetime, technology or otherwise.
 I found his answer surprising, but not really.